How Do Hospitals Bill For Anesthesia Services: An Ultimate Guide

 ASA III

-Patients under ASA III have severe systemic diseases that limit their activity but are not incapacitating.
+Patients under ASA III have severe systemic diseases that limit their activity but are not disabled.
 Examples might include a patient with angina, a history of heart attack, or poorly controlled hypertension.
 The anesthesia billing rate for ASA III patients is higher, reflecting the elevated risk of complications during anesthesia.

 ASA IV